 About Adam E. Miglio

 My publications include a monograph, Tribe and State: The Dynamics of International Politics and the Reign of Zimri-Lim.
 Studies in the Ancient Near East.
 Gorgias Press, 2014.
-Also, I have published articles in the Bulletin of the American Schools of Oriental Research, Journal of Ancient Near Eastern Religions, Vetus Testamentum, Cuneiform Digital Library Bulletin, Journal of Old Testament Studies, and in the Journal of Ancient Egyptian Interconnections, among others.
+Additionally, I have published articles in several academic journals, including the Bulletin of the American Schools of Oriental Research, Journal of Ancient Near Eastern Religions, Vetus Testamentum, Cuneiform Digital Library Bulletin, Journal of Old Testament Studies, and Journal of Ancient Egyptian Interconnections, among others.

 I am currently researching a history of ‘unruly’ populations during the Old Babylonian period, which focuses on the letters from Mari as well as other contemporary sources.

 Selection of Courses Taught